7+ Epic East Coast USA Road Trip Routes (Itineraries + Tips)

 In Wicasset, between Popham Beach and Camden Hills, Red’s Eats makes one of New England’s most delicious lobster rolls.
 For a state famous for its lobster rolls, being considered among the best is a massive accomplishment.

-The hiking in Acadia is incredible, as well—don’t miss the Beehive, a short, thrilling (but still family-friendly) climb up rocky cliffs complete with metal bars and manmade bridges between the rocks.
-The view at the top, of the Atlantic Ocean, harbor, and endless lush hills, is New England at its finest.
+The hiking in Acadia is incredible, as well—don’t miss the Beehive, a short, thrilling (but still family-friendly) climb up rocky cliffs complete with metal bars and manmade bridges between the rocks, or the chance to appreciate the view from the top of Cadillac Mountain.

 READ NEXT